Cristiano Ronaldo and Georgina Rodriguez Spark Engagement Rumors - E! Online

 As for Cristiano?
 He donned a blue button-down shirt that had a fun tropical print design.
 He also wore white pants, statement jewelry pieces and glasses.

-While there wasn't a diamond ring in sight, the soccer star also conveniently covered up Georgina's hand when they posed for the camera.
+While there wasn't a diamond ring in sight, the model's left hand was also conveniently hiding on the star's shoulder.
 However, fans couldn't help but wonder if they took their relationship to the next level.

 "Are you engaged," one fan asked in Georgina's comments.
 Another wrote with the ring and surprised-face emojis, "OMG IS THIS WHAT WE ALL THINK?"